fbpx

 chunks of tofu in the soaking sauce

-Step 6: Prepare the pan and preheat oven.
+Preparing the pan and preheating oven.

 While the tofu is soaking you can prepare your parchment paper-lined baking sheet.
 Use parchment paper or a silicone baking mat.
 My personal preference is parchment paper for easier clean-up.